brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 ## `%f`

+`%f` is a new specifier that gives you the fractional seconds, with or without the decimal point, with customizable precision.
 The meaning for `%f`, specifically, is as follows:

 <table>
 <tr><th /><th colspan="3">precision</th></tr>